the-risk-taker/qt-mqtt-build-from-sources/README.md

 The `Toolchain` will depend on your platform, for example, MSVC for Windows, GCC or Clang for Linux, etc.

-## Building the Qt MQTT module with CMake or qmake
+## Building the Qt MQTT module with CMake (Qt6) or qmake (Qt5)

-The easiest way to build the module is to open `CMakeLists.txt` or `qtmqtt.pro` project in QtCreator that can be found in the Qt installation directory or downloaded repository (rember to checkout to branch name which correspond to yours Qt version), for example: `C:\Qt\6.4.3\Src\qtmqtt`.
+The easiest way to build the module is to open `CMakeLists.txt` (in case of Qt6) or `qtmqtt.pro` (in case of Qt5) project for `qtmqtt` sources directory in QtCreator that can be found in the Qt installation directory or downloaded repository -- `remember to checkout to tag` which correspond to yours installed Qt version.
 To build with Qt Creator, choose your target platform (using the specific toolchain).

 After a successful build, you can install the library by going to the `build` directory (check the Qt Creator Compile Output to find the directory) and running the following command in the shell: